 What personal data we collect about you

 ● personal data that you provide to us.
-There are lots of ways in which you may share your personal data with us, for example, you may register on our website, post on social media sites that we run, or contact us in connection with services that you would like to buy, or have already bought from us, or where we have been instructed through a third party on your behalf.
+There are lots of ways in which you may share your personal data with us, for example, you may register on our website, post on social media sites that we run, or contact us in connection with services that you would like to buy, or have already bought from us.
 The personal data that you provide to us may include your name, address, email address, phone number, details of the property concerned and their contents, and financial and credit card information.

 ● personal data that we receive from third parties.
-When we work with other businesses such as Brokers, Managing Agents, Insurance Companies or use sub-contractors these parties may provide and collect personal data about you which they will share with us.
-Types of information that we may be provided with include Name, Contact details, Access details, Security Details, and Contents itinerary.
+When we work with other businesses such as Brokers, Managing Agents, Insurance Companies or use sub-contractors to provide our services to you or where we have been instructed through a third party on your behalf, these parties may provide and collect personal data about you which they will share with us.
+Types of information that we may be provided with include your name, contact details, access details, security details and contents itinerary.

 What we use your personal data for

 Personal data that you provide to us is used to:

 ● provide, either you, or your Broker, Managing Agent or Insurance Company with the information, products and services that you request from us

 ● review and improve our service

 Personal data that we receive from third parties such as Brokers, Managing Agents, Insurance Companies, or Agents/Representatives is combined with the personal data that you provide to us and used for the purposes described above.

 Personal data about your use of our website is used to:

 ● administer our website and for internal operations, including troubleshooting, data analysis, testing, research, statistical and survey purposes.